KenzieMac130/CitrusToolbox/docs/CodeStyleGuide.md

 ### Simplicity
 * Python should be treated as a small scripting language for offline tools.
-* Avoid deeply nested Python scripts with imports.0
+* Avoid deeply nested Python scripts with imports.

 ### Follow PEP-8
 https://www.python.org/dev/peps/pep-0008/